thunder/thunder_schema/documentation.md

 and create a new folder called graphql and put two empty files in it called myschema.base.graphqls and myschema.extension.graphqls in it.
 Now create another empty file called MySchemaSchemaExtension.php in the src/Plugin/GraphQL/SchemaExtension folder.

-Your modules file structure should be similar to this now:
+your modules' file structure should be similar to this now:

     +-- myschema.info.yml
     +-- myschema.module